 A walk through the neighborhood of Neve Tzedek

-Neve Tzedek was the first Jewish suburb to be built outside Yaffo.
-This circular walk includes its prettiest streets, interesting buildings, and examples of the various stages in the development, then decay and now rejuvenation of this wondeful neighborhood.
-This circular walk starts at the corner of Pines St. and (Shalom) Shabazi St., but can be taken up anywhere along the route in the map shown below.
+Neve Tzedek (the Abode of Righteousness) was the first all-Jewish suburb to be built outside the mixed Arab-Jewish city of Jaffa in 1887, and to a degree can be considered the model for the later development of Tel Aviv.
+By the 1950s, it was experiencing decay, but is now undergoing high-end rejuvenation.
+This pretty circular walk includes its interesting buildings and the fascinating people who once lived here.
+It starts at the corner of Pines St. and (Shalom) Shabazi St., but can be taken up anywhere along the route shown in the map below.

 Time: Almost half a day if you like window-shopping and wish to visit the Nahum Gutman Museum and visit the HaTahana.